dmgatti/rna-seq-lesson/_episodes/07-functional-enrichment.md

 If not done yet, load the table of differential genes.
 ~~~
-diff_genes <- read_delim(file = "differential_genes.tsv", delim = "\t")
+diff_genes <- read_csv(file = "tutorial/differential_genes.csv")
 ~~~
 {: .language-r}

-All what we know about the differential genes are their locus identifier.
-Not much....
-We are missing functional information which we will add.
+This file only contains gene identifiers.
+Next we will add annotation information such as gene locations and functional categories.

 ## 3.2 Annotating your DE genes with Ensembl and biomartr

 What purpose serves `biomartr`?
 From the documentation:
-> The first step, however, of any genome based study is to retrieve genomes and their annotation from databases.
+> The first step is to retrieve genomes and their annotation from databases.
 To automate the retrieval process of this information on a meta-genomic scale, the biomartr package provides interface functions for genomic sequence retrieval and functional annotation retrieval.
-The major aim of biomartr is to facilitate computational reproducibility and large-scale handling of genomic data for (meta-)genomic analyses.
+The aim of biomartr is to facilitate computational reproducibility and large-scale handling of genomic data for (meta-)genomic analyses.
 In addition, biomartr aims to address the genome version crisis.
 With biomartr users can now control and be informed about the genome versions they retrieve automatically.
 Many large scale genomics studies lack this information and thus, reproducibility and data interpretation become nearly impossible when documentation of genome version information gets neglected.

 What is available for _Arabidopsis thaliana_ in Ensembl?
 ~~~
-# library("biomartr") (if not loaded already)
 biomartr::organismBM(organism = "Arabidopsis thaliana")
 ~~~
 {: .language-r}